Special Issues

 (This article belongs to the Special Issue: Polylactide Based Biopolymeric Systems)

 Abstract A low-molecular-weight polylactide-poly(butylene succinate) (PLA-PBS) copolymer was synthesized and incorporated into polylactide (PLA) as a novel toughening agent by solvent casting.
 The copolymer had the same chemical structure and function as PLA and it was used as a plasticizer to PLA.
 The copolymer was blended with PLA at a weight ratio from 2 to 10 wt%.
 Phase separation between PLA and PLA-PBS was not observed from their scanning electron microscopy (SEM) images and the crystal structure of PLA almost remained unchanged based on the X-ray diffraction (XRD) measurement.
-The melt flow index (MFI) of the blends was higher as the… More >
+The melt flow index (MFI) of the… More >

 Share Link